Rules of thumb, tips, advice and ideas for providers and administrators involved in study abroad

 • Look to the outdoor industry and expeditions into remote areas

-• Equip students with phone if you can, but make sure the SIM cards work in the country you are in!
+• Equip students with phones if you can, but make sure the SIM cards work in the country you are in!

 • Apps (WhatsApp, Skype, etc.) allow communication over WiFi — but you have to install them first.
 Get that sorted before you leave.